 A) At present, the Centers for Disease Control and Prevention do not believe that COVID-19 is spread through food, however, the agency is continuing to investigate this new virus.

 Q) How should you wash your fresh foods when you get home from the grocery store?

 A) It’s recommended to rinse fresh produce under running water before eating it, even if it has a rind or peel that won’t necessarily be consumed.
 You can also use a produce brush on firm fruits and vegetables.

 A) There is no current evidence of transmission associated with food packaging, however, as an added precaution, you can wipe down product packaging with soap and water and allow it to air dry.

 Q) What safety tips do you recommend in the grocery store?

-A) Follow CDC guidance for protecting yourself and others in public places like the grocery stores, which includes distancing yourself from others by six feet as much as possible; wearing a homemade mask; avoid touching your eyes, nose, and mouth with unwashed hands; using a hand sanitizer after leaving the store and washing your hands thoroughly upon returning home.
+A) Follow CDC guidance for protecting yourself and others in public places like grocery stores, which includes distancing yourself from others by six feet as much as possible; wearing a homemade mask; avoiding touching your eyes, nose, and mouth with unwashed hands; using a hand sanitizer after leaving the store and washing your hands thoroughly upon returning home.